AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 GPRbuild Companion Tools
 ************************

-This chapter descibes the various tools that can be used in conjunction with GPRbuild.
+This chapter describes the various tools that can be used in conjunction with GPRbuild.

 .. _Configuring_with_GPRconfig: